-There’s something unique about the suburban British summertime experience.
+There’s something unique about the suburban British summertime experience that Days of the Bagnold Summer captures.
 In all its banality, it’s something many Brits can empathise with — or console each other over.
 Long days, hot weather, few people around and a quiet town — it’s all deeply familiar.

 Nobody seems a better fit to direct a film about this than Simon Bird, whose directorial debut builds on his experience as prim British teen Will in The Inbetweeners and Adam in Channel 4’s Friday Night Dinner.
 Adapting the graphic novel of the same name by Joff Winterhart with quiet flair, Bird is keenly observant.
 The result is a lived-in film that will resonate with parents and teenagers alike.